akshatrb/COVID19-Notification-Script/README.md

-# RT Covid19 Notification System
+# RT Covid19 Notification Script
 Displays live information related to COVID-19 cases in India as a real time notification.

 ## Datasource